Video Bandwidth – The Definitive Guide to Bandwidth Requirements for Streaming Video

 Bitrate is measured in bits per second (bps), kilobits per second (kbps), and megabits per second (Mbps).

 In the context of online video streaming, bitrate affects the overall quality of your live stream.
-Higher bitrate settings will yield higher resolution streams.
+Higher bitrate settings will yield higher resolution full HD or 4K streams.
 That said, streaming at a higher bitrate consumes a larger amount of bandwidth.

 Frame Rate